 A person who violates any provision of the regulations found in 36 CFR, Parts 1-7, or provisions of this Compendium, is subject to a fine as provided by law (18 U.S.C.
 3571) up to \$5,000 for individuals and \$10,000 for organizations, or by imprisonment not exceeding six months (18 U.S.C.
 3559), or both, and shall be adjudged to pay all court costs associated with any court proceedings.
-You may receive a list of fines associated with any particular provision by contacting the Chief Ranger at the Park address found below.
+You may receive a list of fines associated with any particular provision by contacting the Superintendent at 735 Nod Hill Road, Wilton, CT 06897.